 They are an endangered species due to a sickness that is killing the species.

 The silver-haired bat is a nocturnal, solitary mammal from the central part of North America.
 They use echolocation when flying to guide them and to find food.

 Their color is typically black but sometimes dark brown, with gray tips to their fur.

 They measure about 10 cm and weigh from 8 to 12 g.
 This insectivore eats flies, leafhoppers, moths, mosquitoes, beetles, bugs, and ants, which they find in forest habitats.

 Their average lifespan is 12 years, and they migrate to warmer climates in winter.

 The tri-colored bat is a small, nocturnal bat found in eastern North America and Central America.
 They are one of the native North American mammals.

 Their colors range from yellowish-brown to reddish-brown.
-They measure from 30 to 35 mm and weigh from 4 to 10 g.
+They measure from 30 to 35 mm and weigh 4 to 10 g.

 The tri-colored bat is an insectivore eating moths, midges, flies, beetles, mosquitoes, and ants.
-They live in semi-open places with large trees in forests, grasslands, urban and suburban areas.
+They live in semi-open places with large trees in forests, grasslands, and urban and suburban areas.